Tour of Mont Blanc: complete guide to properly prepare your hike

 • First aid kit + survival blanket

-To limit forgetfulness, Claire packs her bag in “blocks” (clothing, hygiene, safety, electronics) in waterproof pouches.
-This method becomes valuable in refuges: you pack quickly, avoid scattering your things, and also reduce risks related to bedbugs by better isolating your gear.
+To limit forgetfulness, Claire packs her bag in “blocks” (clothes, hygiene, safety, electronics) in waterproof pouches.
+This method becomes precious in refuges: you pack quickly, avoid scattering your stuff, and also reduce risks related to bedbugs by better isolating your gear.

-Table: simple landmarks to choose your hiking format
+Table: simple benchmarks to choose your hiking style

 OptionAverage backpack weightFreedomConstraintsTypical profile

-Refuges / guesthouses (half board)7–10 kgMediumEarly reservations, higher budgetBeginner to experienced seeking comfort
+Refuges / guesthouses (half-board)7–10 kgMediumEarly reservations, higher budgetBeginner to experienced wanting comfort

-Mostly bivouac (adapted)12–18 kgHigh (in theory)Strict regulations, increased fatigueExperienced, organized, minimalist
+Mostly bivouac (adapted)12–18 kgHigh (theoretically)Strict regulations, increased fatigueExperienced, organized, minimalist

-With this material base, the next question naturally becomes: where to sleep, how to book, and how to eat without overloading yourself.
+With this material base, the next question naturally becomes: where to sleep, how to book, and how to eat without overloading.
 This is often where the TMB is won… or complicated.

 Accommodation and provisioning on the Tour du Mont Blanc: refuges, campsites, bookings, and water management

-On the TMB, accommodation influences almost everything: backpack weight, daily pace, budget, and even calmness in the face of unforeseen events.
-Claire and Mehdi opt for hiking mostly in refuges and guesthouses, with one or two nights in the valley to rest.
-It is the most common choice, especially because bivouac is very regulated, even prohibited in some areas.
+On the TMB, accommodation influences almost everything: backpack weight, daily pace, budget, and even serenity facing the unexpected.
+Claire and Mehdi opt for mainly refuges and guesthouses, with one or two valley nights to rest.
+It’s the most common choice, especially since bivouac is strongly regulated or even forbidden in some sections.

 Many refuges are staffed from mid-June to mid-September.
-Early June or from mid-September some places close, and options decrease, especially on the Italian side.
+Early June or from mid-September on, some close, and options decrease, especially on the Italian side.
 Booking is therefore a central topic.
-Some places even open quotas early to tour operators, which can give the impression that “everything is full” long in advance.
+Some places even open quotas to tour operators very early, which may create the impression that “everything is booked” long in advance.

 Smart booking: flexibility, valleys, shuttles

-When a key stage is saturated, the solution is not necessarily to give up: it is to shift one night to the valley.
-For example, Trient in Switzerland fills up fast.
-An alternative is to sleep further away and join the route the next day by shuttle or taxi, such as towards Martigny depending on availability.
-On the Italian side, buses (often very handy) regularly connect Val Ferret, Val Veny, and Courmayeur, allowing circumventing a lack of space without breaking the whole loop.
+When a key stage is full, the solution is not necessarily to give up: it’s to shift a night in the valley.
+For instance, Trient in Switzerland fills up quickly.
+An alternative is to sleep further and rejoin the route the next day by shuttle or taxi, like towards Martigny depending on availability.
+On the Italian side, buses (often very convenient) regularly connect Val Ferret, Val Veny, and Courmayeur, enabling bypassing a lack of space without breaking the loop.

-In the Chamonix valley, buses also ease adjustments.
-This “soft mobility” is a safety net: it helps manage an announced storm, an early tendinitis, or a weather-related delay.
-The key is to keep a simple fallback plan: accommodation in the valley and a way to get down there.
+In the Chamonix valley, buses also facilitate adjustments.
+This “soft mobility” is a safety net: it helps manage a forecast storm, onset of tendinitis, or weather-related delay.
+The key is to keep a simple backup plan: valley accommodation and a way to descend there.

-Bivouac is not just “pitch the tent wherever you want.”
-In Switzerland, it is forbidden in valleys concerned by the route.
-In Italy, it is often very restricted, and tolerance is limited; campgrounds in certain areas (Trient, Champex, Val Ferret, Val Veny) then become realistic solutions.
-In France, bivouac is frequently tolerated from evening to morning, with precise rules (often around 7 p.m. to 9 a.m.) and restrictions in some nature reserves, where permit systems have been implemented in recent years.
-Before considering a night under a tent, consulting the guide to good hiking practices helps frame behaviors and avoid errors that annoy residents and protected area managers.
+Bivouacking is not just “pitch your tent wherever you want.”
+In Switzerland, it is forbidden in the valleys concerned by the route.
+In Italy, it is often very restricted, and tolerance limited; campgrounds in some areas (Trient, Champex, Val Ferret, Val Veny) then become realistic solutions.
+In France, bivouac is frequently tolerated from evening to morning, with precise rules (often around 7 pm–9 am) and restrictions in some nature reserves, where permit systems have been implemented in recent years.
+Before considering a night under tent, consulting the good hiking practices guide helps frame behavior and avoid mistakes annoying locals and protected area managers.

 Managing food: energy, simplicity, budget

-Most hikers alternate half-board and village purchases.
-In refuges, prices often follow this order: about €50 per person for half-board, €10 for a prepared picnic, and €10 to €15 for a midday meal.
-These guides help build a coherent budget.
-For Claire and Mehdi, the rule is simple: dinner and breakfast in refuges, and a mixed lunch (picnic + extras bought in the valley) to limit expenses without deprivation.
+Most hikers alternate half-board and purchases in villages.
+In refuges, prices are often around: about €50 per person for half-board, €10 for a prepared picnic, and €10 to €15 for a midday meal.
+These markers help build a coherent budget.
+For Claire and Mehdi, the rule is simple: dinner and breakfast in refuge, and a mixed lunch (picnic + extras bought in valley) to limit expenses without depriving themselves.

-Food contents should remain light and caloric: nuts, dried fruits, cheese, bread, bars, chocolate.
-A “pleasure” food can also become a mental tool: a square of chocolate at the pass is sometimes what gets you going again.
+The food carried should remain light and caloric: nuts, dried fruit, cheese, bread, bars, chocolate.
+A “pleasure” item can also become a mental tool: a square of chocolate at the pass sometimes makes you restart.

-Water is generally present on the route via fountains, streams, and refuges.
-In drier periods, some places ration, and availability decreases late summer.
-A good rule is to fill up as soon as water is accessible, without waiting to be empty.
-For those drinking from streams, take water high in the course, away from herds and busy areas.
+Water is generally available on the route via fountains, streams, and refuges.
+During drier periods, some places ration, and availability decreases at late summer.
+A good field rule: fill up whenever water is accessible, without waiting to be empty.
+For those who drink from streams, draw from high up in the course, away from herds and very frequented areas.
 To minimize risks, filtration or tablets remain simple solutions.

-At this stage, Claire and Mehdi have their night plan and their water/food routine.
-The most awaited part remains: the division of stages and variants to turn logistics into a true crossing.
+At this point, Claire and Mehdi have their night plan and water/food routine.
+The most awaited part remains: stage division and variants, to turn logistics into a true crossing.

-Seeing images of typical stages helps visualize ascent profiles and trail widths, but nothing replaces careful reading of distances and elevation gain before setting off.
+Seeing images of typical stages helps visualize climbing profiles and trail width, but nothing replaces attentive reading of distances and elevation gain before committing.

-Routes and stages of the Tour du Mont Blanc: 10-day division, variants, and weather Plan Bs
+Itineraries and stages of the Tour du Mont Blanc: 10-day breakdown, variants, and weather plan Bs

-The TMB can be split in many ways, but the 10-day format remains a balanced benchmark: gradual enough to enjoy, structured enough to book.
-The goal here is not to impose “the” best plan, but to give a solid framework, which you will adjust according to your available nights, shape, and conditions.
-Claire and Mehdi choose a 10-day base, with two levers: shorten a stage if weather worsens, or lengthen if a variant is possible.
+The TMB can be split in many ways, but the 10-day format remains a balanced reference: progressive enough to enjoy, structured enough to book.
+The goal here is not to impose “the” right plan, but to give a solid framework, which you will adjust according to your nights available, fitness, and conditions.
+Claire and Mehdi choose a 10-day base, with two levers: shorten a stage if the weather worsens, or conversely lengthen if a variant is passable.

 Photo: www.trekking-mont-blanc.com